-If we fail to secure commercial partners for our Ibis biosensor system, our commercialization efforts for our Ibis biosensor system may be harmed or delayed.
+If we fail to secure additional commercial partners for our Ibis T5000 biosensor system, our commercialization efforts for our Ibis T5000 biosensor system may be harmed or delayed.

-We expect to depend on third parties to commercialize our Ibis biosensor system, particularly in the areas of manufacturing, selling and servicing the instruments.
-In addition, we expect to depend on third parties to sell and distribute our infectious organism ID kits to non-government customers in the healthcare-associated infection control and infectious disease diagnostic markets.
-If we are unable to reach agreements with suitable third parties, we may fail to meet our business objectives for the Ibis biosensor system.
-We may not successfully establish a distribution, manufacturing, sale or service relationship or be able to make alternative arrangements.
-Moreover, these relationships may not succeed, may require us to give up a part of our ownership interest, or may diminish our profit margins on our Ibis instruments and ID kits.
+In addition to Bruker, we may depend on third parties to commercialize our Ibis T5000 biosensor system, particularly in the areas of hospital-associated infection control and infectious disease diagnostics.
+If we are unable to reach agreements with suitable third parties, we may fail to meet our business objectives for the Ibis T5000 biosensor system.
+We may not successfully establish a relationship in these markets or be able to make alternative arrangements.
+Moreover, these relationships may not succeed, may require us to give up a part of our ownership interest, or may diminish our revenue targets on our Ibis instruments and ID kits.